AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data_API.md

 As with the single event call to Get Value, the stream’s read characteristics determine how events are calculated for indexes at which no stored event exists.

-Get Values supports three ways of specifying which events to return.
+Get Values supports six ways of specifying which events to return.

-* A range can be specified with a start index, end index, and count.
+* [Ranged](#getvaluesrangedstandard): A range can be specified with a start index, end index, and count.
 This will return the specified count of events evenly spaced from start index to end index.
-* Multiple indexes can be passed to the request in order to retrieve events at exactly those indexes.
+* [Index Collection](#getvaluesindexcollectionstandard): Multiple indexes can be passed to the request in order to retrieve events at exactly those indexes.
-* A filtered request accepts a [filter expression](xref:sdsFilterExpressions) that limits results by applying an expression against event fields.
+* [Filtered](#getvaluesfilteredstandard): A filtered request accepts a [filter expression](xref:sdsFilterExpressions) that limits results by applying an expression against event fields.
 Filter expressions are explained in detail in the [Filter expressions](xref:sdsFilterExpressions) section.

-**Request (Ranged)**
+* [Ranged with Uom Conversion](#getvaluesrangeduomconversion): Same as Ranged, but with unit conversion(s) applied to data when the SdsStream or SdsType contains unit of measure information.
+See  [Units of Measure](xref:unitsOfMeasure) for additional information
+* [Index Collection with Uom Conversion](#getvaluesindexcollectionconversion): Same as Index Collection, but with unit conversion(s) applied to data when the SdsStream or SdsType contains unit of measure information.
+See  [Units of Measure](xref:unitsOfMeasure) for additional information
+* [Filtered with Uom Conversion](#getvaluesfiltereduomconversion): Same as Filtered, but with unit conversion(s) applied to data when the SdsStream or SdsType contains unit of measure information.
+Note that the filter is applied *before* any unit conversions.
+See [Units of Measure](xref:unitsOfMeasure) for additional information

+<a name="getvaluesrangedstandard"></a>
+### Request (Ranged)

         GET	api/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/{streamId}/Data/
           GetValues?startIndex={startIndex}&endIndex={endIndex}&count={count}&viewId={viewId}

 **Request Parameters**